parcapear/parca_recovery/readme.md

 ### Customization

 Now after install completely all, it's time to modify our UI.
 For that we need to open our aplications and search for "Tweaks", if you have your system in spanish it could appear as "Retoques".
-Here we need to see something like this:
+We'll see something like this:

 <img src="./gnome-tweaks1.png"></img>